nagasainanduri/studysphere/README.md

 ## License

-This project is licensed under the MIT License (to be added).
+This project is licensed under the MIT License.

 ## Acknowledgments